rpede/SecureSoftwareDevelopment/assignments/crypto.md

 send/received.

 You are not required to use a specific programming language in this course.
-You can use whatever programming language you prefer for the exercises.
+So, you can use whatever programming language you prefer for the exercises.
 Here are some links to learn more about sockets in various programming languages.